PieterBijl/Group28/README.md

   Figure 10: The PSNR plotted for different normal epochs with batch size 1
 </p>

 These results show that the  assumption that was made can be thrown off the table.
-The model is almost able to reach the PSNR of the pixelated image at only 10 normal epochs.
+The model is almost able to reach the PSNR of the pixelated image at only 10 normal epochs. <br>
 The question that remains is: How to create the most optimal model out of the results so far?
 It was found before that a higher learning rate showed better results, so it is worth to try this on the model with batch size 1.
 A model with a learning rate of 20 times the default, using 20 normal epochs and a batch size of 1 was created to put the PSNR of the pixelated images to the test.
 The results are shown in Figure 11.

 <p align="center">